isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     tie(iter, success) = my_set.insert("Hello");   // normal return value
     if (success) do_something_with(iter);

-With C++17 we should be able to use "structured bindings" to declare and initialize the multiple variables:
+With C++17 we should be able to use “structured bindings” to declare and initialize the multiple variables:

     if (auto [ iter, success ] = my_set.insert("Hello"); success) do_something_with(iter);